 The Events page lets you accomplish two important tasks: monitoring a summary of your infrastructure’s activity, and analyzing the details of important changes and failures.
 The Events page lets you analyze events from the point of view of nodes, resources, and classes so you can reject noise and choose the context that best allows you to understand those events that concern you.

 The Events page displays two panes of data.
 Clicking an item on the left shows its details (and any sub-items) in the pane on the right.
 The context pane on the left always shows the list of items from which the one in the right pane was chosen, to let you easily view similar items and compare their states.

-Note: Refreshing and Time Periods
+Note: Refreshing and time periods

-The Events page fetches data when loading, and will not refresh—even if there’s a Puppet run while you’re on the page—until you close or reload the page.
+The Events page fetches data when loading, and does not refresh—even if there’s a Puppet run while you’re on the page—until you close or reload the page.
 This ensures that shifting data won’t accidentally disrupt an investigation.
 As you drill down into events, data is loaded on demand for the information you want.

 You can see how old the current data is by checking the timestamp at the top of the page.
 Reload the page in your browser to update the data to the most recent events.

 You can also restrict the time period for which the Events page is reporting by using the drop-down time period menu.
 The Events page does not display events that happened more than 24 hours in the past.

 To report on, share, and analyze the right-pane data in another tool, you can export it to a CSV file using the Export data button: